Inside Film

 Some film festivals present industry workshops, labs and conferences on the subject of screenwriting:

 The Austin Film Festival was the first film fest dedicated to celebrating the writer as the heart of the collaborative filmmaking process.
 The festival holds a Heart of Screenwriting Conference and Competition which attracts major screenwriters and producers as speakers.
-For more details, go to:

 www.austinfilmfestival.com